metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppCapability.md

 ## NOTES

-TODO: According to unit test there are some capabilities not implemented here
+TODO: There are some capabilities not implemented here
-HACK: Parameter set names for ComputerName vs Session

 ## RELATED LINKS